PatriciaLorraineArevalo/2ND-YR--2ND-SEM/README.md

-print("Please check issues for the screenshots of the outcomes.")
+Please check issues for the screenshots of the outcomes.